• <xmp id="om0om">

 Docker Support:

-1. DOWNLOAD
+1. DOWNLOAD and INSTALL

 • From a terminal, load the Docker image: docker load -i ./sdkmanager-[version].[build#]-[base_OS]_docker.tar.gz

-• It is recommended that you tag the version as "latest," for ease of use: docker tag sdkmanager:[version].[build#] sdkmanager:latest
+• It is recommended that you tag the version as "latest" for ease of use: docker tag sdkmanager:[version].[build#] sdkmanager:latest

 • The Docker image is designed to be executed directly from the host, without the need to open the terminal inside the docker itself.
 The sdkmanager executable is the entrypoint.
 SDK Manager CLI arguments should be used directly when running a new container: